istd50043-2023-spring/cohort_problems/cc9.md

 11. <T3, B, XXX>​
 ```

-* Qusstion 2.1 - Fill in the `XXX` in the log.
+* Question 2.1 - Fill in the `XXX` in the log.
-* Question 2.2 - The system crashes and recovers.
-What are values of A,B,C on disk after recovery,
+* Question 2.2 - The system crashes.
+What are values of A,B,C on disk when the crash happened,
     1. If the log when the crash happened contains line 1-10​
     2. If the log when the crash happened contains line 1-3
 * Question 2.3 - The system crashes and recovers.
 What can you say about values of A,B,C on disk after recovery, if​